uyuni-project/uyuni-rfc/accepted/0000-timezones.md

 # Glossary
 [glossary]: #glossary

-When talking about uyuni there are 3 different Timezones contexts that are important to understand and distinguish:
+When talking about uyuni there are 4 different Timezones contexts that are important to understand and distinguish:

+* *Managed systems timezone:* the timezone of each minion/client.
+This doesn't have any impact on this RFC, but it's important to mention.

-* *Server timezone:* the configured timezone in the server where uyuni is deployed
+* *Uyuni Server timezone:* the configured timezone in the server where uyuni is deployed

 * *User preferences timezone:* the defined timezone on the user preferences settings.
 Here we should be able to choose the timezone, date format (yyyyddmm) and the time format (12/24 hours).